philadams-zz/philadams.net/src/quotes.md

 -
 > If you want to do good work, what you need is a great curiosity about
 > a promising question. _Paul Graham_

 -
+> The opposite for courage is not cowardice, it is conformity.
+Even a dead fish
+> can go with the flow. _Jim Hightower_

+-
 > That's the paradox: the only time most people feel alive is when they’re